Differences Between C++ vs Objective C

 Both C++ vs Objective C are popular choices in the market; let us discuss some of the major Differences Between C++ vs Objective C:

-- C++ is a middle-level language which is being run on various cross-platform operating systems such as Windows, UNIX, Macintosh OS etc. whereas Objective C is general purpose object-oriented programming language used by Apple in its operating systems and APIs Cocoa etc.
+- C++ is a middle-level language that is being run on various cross-platform operating systems such as Windows, UNIX, Macintosh OS, etc. whereas Objective C is general-purpose object-oriented programming language used by Apple in its operating systems and APIs Cocoa etc.

 - C++ supports data hiding, encapsulation, inheritance and polymorphism and also has main core components like Standard Template Library (STL) whereas Objective C also supports the same features as C++ except for STL and includes foundational frameworks.

 - C++ supports portability which has ANSI (American National Standards Institute) standard which is being supported by the major C++ IDE manufacturers whereas Objective C has different data types, tokens to recognize the identifiers, declarations and assignments and pre-processor to define constants.